-If someone dies without a will (known as dying ‘intestate'), the next of kin will need to get approval from the Supreme Court to access and distribute the deceased estate.
-‘Letters of Administration' (LOA) is the court order which gives someone the authority to start that process.
-Once approved, the individual becomes known as the ‘Administrator' and they are given the responsibility of managing the deceased estate.
+If someone dies without a will (known as dying ‘intestate'), the next of kin is required to obtain approval from the Supreme Court to access and distribute the deceased person's estate- known as ‘Letters of Administration' (LOA).
+This is a court order which grants legal authority to manage and administer the estate.
+Once approved, this person becomes known as the ‘Administrator' and they are given the responsibility to manage the deceased's assets and final wishes.

-Letters of Administration are also required if someone died with a valid will but they did not name an executor, or the executor is unwilling or unable to act.
-LOA will only be granted to someone who is entitled to a share of the estate.
+These documents are also required if someone died with a valid will but they did not name an executor, or the executor is unwilling or unable to act.
+Letters of administration will only be granted to someone who is named as a beneficiary.

 Obtain a death certificate

-If a funeral has already been held the funeral director may have submitted the forms to register the death already.
-Otherwise an application will need to be lodged with the registry of births, deaths and marriages.
+If a funeral has already been held the funeral director may have already submitted the forms to register the death.
+Otherwise, an application will need to be lodged with the registry of births, deaths and marriages.

 It is a legal requirement to notify any potential Beneficiaries about your intentions to administer the estate.
 A notice of Intention needs to be published on the relevant state or territory registry ahead of lodging the formal application for a LOA.
-This gives family or friends an opportunity to get in contact before the process begins.
+This gives family or friends an opportunity to get in contact before the process of distribution of assets and specific gifts begins.

 An application can be lodged 14 days from the date the notice of intention was published.
-Each state and territory will have a specific set of forms to fill out.
-All documents can be submitted to the Supreme Court registry in person or via post.
+Each state and territory will have a specific set of forms to fill out and sign.
+All written documents can be submitted to the Supreme Court registry in person or via post.

-There is no universal fee for filing for Letters of Administration.
-Fees and charges will vary depending on the state and territory you reside in and the gross value of the estate.
+There is no fixed price for filing for Letters of Administration.
+Additional costs, fees and charges will vary depending on the state and territory you reside in and the gross value of the estate.
 Administrative tasks like obtaining a death certificate and lodging a notice of intention usually incur small fees, around $50 - $100.